UPPMAX/HPC-python/docs/day4/parallel.rst

-If even with the previous (and possibly others from your own) serial optimizations your code doesn't achieve the expected performance, you may start looking for some parallelization scheme.
-Here, we describe the most common schemes.
+If even with the previous (and possibly others from your own) serial optimizations your code doesn't achieve the expected performance, you may start looking for some parallelization strategy.
+Here, we describe some of the Python parallel packages.

 .. figure:: ../img/parallel-arch.png
    :width: 550